oliviam20/Flickr-React-app/README.md

 4. Can fetch images from the flickr API and used the `tags` query parameter to search the query, and display the results.

 5. Designed and implemented a responive web app.

+## Known Issues

+The api is blocked by CORS.
+Need to download a [chrome extension](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf) to get around this.

+## Other possible features

+1. Photo editor + download

+2. Social sharing options